hujhax/austin-improv-wiki/Wink Planet.md

 **Wink Planet** is a sketch troupe based out of [[ColdTowne Theater]].

 ## History
-The troupe was founded on 5/20/13.
+The troupe was founded from a January 2013 Sketch Level 1 and Level 2 class teachered by Eric Rutherford.
+Eric is still a heavy teachering presence within the group.

-In November 2014, the troupe will present "Pilgrims Are From Mars" at [[ColdTowne Theater]].
+Every Saturday in November 2014, Wink Planet teamed up with sketch group Off the Wall to present Thicker Than Water: The 18th Annual McGgutchins Family Reunion Show at [[ColdTowne Theater]].

 ## Media
 ### Photos